Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

     ////allow to use ToListAsync method, SaveChangesAsync(), FindAsync(id); and other asyn methods

-12. @using Microsoft.AspNetCore.Http; //to use IFormFile (special data type to hold information about uploaded files) ..............................................................................................................
+12. @using Microsoft.AspNetCore.Http; //to use IFormFile (special data type to hold information about uploaded files)

+13. using Microsoft.Extensions.Configuration; //needs to use IConfiguration service, to read appsettings.json file in Controller or any file apart from View file

+14. @using Microsoft.Extensions.Configuration
+    @inject IConfiguration \_configuration //we can dirrectly read appsettings.json file from View using this injection, (don't need to use Controllers or other files).

+15. @inject Microsoft.Extensions.Configuration.IConfiguration \_configuration //we can dirrectly read appsettings.json file from View using this injection, (don't need to use Controllers or other files).

+    ..............................................................................................................

 # How to install nuget packages(Entity Framework Core)